Diving in Turks & Caicos

 The Turks and Caicos are on Atlantic Standard Time (AST) and stopped observing Daylight Savings Time in 2015.
 The Turks & Caicos are 4 hours behind Greenwich Mean Time (-4 GMT).

-The Turks and Caicos Islands are located in the Lucaya Archipelago of the Caribbean Sea.
-The islands are southeast of the Bahamas.
-TCI, short for the Turks and Caicos Islands, encompasses approx. 365 square miles.
+The Turks and Caicos Islands are 550 miles Southwest of Miami, just south of the Bahamas chain and east of Cuba.
+The islands consist of roughly 40 islands, only 8 of which are inhabited.
+The islands encompass approximately 365 square miles.
 Middle Caicos includes the largest islands of Providenciales, approximately 47 square miles, North Caicos, approximately 45 square miles, South Caicos approximately 8.1 square miles and Parrot Cay, 2.3 square miles.
 East Caicos is uninhabited.
 The Turks Islands are separated from the Caicos Islands by the Turks Island Passage.
 This is a trench that is approximately 7,200 feet deep.
 The Turks Islands include Grand Turk, approximately 6.71 square miles and Salt Cay, approximately 2.60 square miles.

 The population of the Turks & Caicos Islands is 34,904 (2016).